Salesforce App Limits Cheatsheet

 Number of attempts to query

-attempts at minutes each
+attempts at minutes each to

-to process the batch There is also
+process the batch Theres also a

-a minute limit on the time to
+minute limit on the time to

 process the query If more than